Squeed-lol/Squeed-lol/README.md

 ‎
 ‎
 ## 🚀 About Me
-I'm a python learner, and I enjoy playing and making small projects.
+I'm a python learner, and I enjoy playing video games and making small projects.

 ## 🛠 Skills